Drug Abuse in Veterans

 • Post-traumatic stress disorder (PTSD).

 Drug abuse in veterans often emerges as a common co-occurring disorder.
 In fact, around half of individuals with PTSD also meet the criteria for substance abuse disorder.
 When looking at Vietnam veterans, this number balloons to 74%.
-Unfortunately, many soldiers see mental illness as weakness.
-Because of this, seeking treatment becomes rare and they often self-medicate.
-Once they’re out of the service, there’s nothing to stop them from drug use.

 Effects of Substance Abuse in Veterans